vividos/RemotePhotoTool/LuaScripting.md

 	print("Captured " .. (imageWasAvail and "a viewfinder image!" or "no viewfinder image.") .. "\n");

-There is currently no way to stop the live viewfinder.
-You can set the viewfinder object to nil and call the Lua garbage collector (Lua built-in function collectgarbage()) to clean it up.
+To stop the viewfinder, you can do this:

+	viewfinder:close();

+After the close call no handler can be set anymore.

 ### Cooperative multithreading ###